 It’s a crazy, free-forming, acquired taste of a film that, while still dark, feels worlds away from Snyder’s universe stylistically.
 But it clearly is part of the same world, with Affleck’s Batman and Ezra Miller’s The Flash making cameos.

-Suicide Squad also featured Jared Leto as The Joker.
+Suicide Squad also featured Jared Leto as a new iteration in a long line of Joker actors.
 There were clearly plans for this incarnation of the Clown Prince of Crime to have a further role in the DCEU.
 However, Leto’s take on the character was not popular, and so far his only (brief) reappearance has been in the Snyder Cut of Justice League.

 Wonder Woman (2017)

 One of the most well-received DCEU films so far, Wonder Woman also beat Marvel as the first female-led superhero film.
-An origin story set during WW1, it links to the DCEU continuity thanks to a brief, present-day framing device, with Bruce sending Diana a photograph that sparks off her war-time memories (although the main baddie, Ares, does make a brief appearance in The Snyder Cut, defeating Darkseid back in the day).
+An origin story set during WW1, it links to the DCEU continuity thanks to a brief, present-day framing device, with Bruce sending Diana a photograph that sparks off her war-time memories.

 Other than that, Wonder Woman is a marvellously entertaining stand-alone movie that treats its iconic central character with reverence and charm.